dtanglr/Primitively/README.md

 ### Dependency injection

-Here's an example of the DI setup for a C# ASP.NET web api project that references a class library containing Primitively source generated types and is generating **swagger** documentation.
+Here's an example of the DI setup for a C# ASP.NET web API project that references a class library containing Primitively source generated types and is generating **swagger** documentation.

 ```cs
 var builder = WebApplication.CreateBuilder(args);